remla2025-team19/operation/README.md

 docker compose up
 ```

-This will start the web application, after which you can send your queries.
+This will start the web application, after which you can send your queries to https://localhost:8080

 # Major tasks to be completed, refined